brennerhaverlock/petes-pets/README.md

 # Pete's Pet Emporium!

-This is the starter project of the Pete's Pet tutorial.
+This is the Brenner's project of the Pete's Pet tutorial.

 ## Tasks